peteryxu/aqd-cli-workshop/workshop/06-understanding.md

 **Task 02**

-They saw a picture is worth a thousand words, and when look at codebases nothing beats having architecture, entity relationship, or sequence diagrams to provide a quick overview of how the application works.
+They say a picture is worth a thousand words, and when look at codebases nothing beats having architecture, entity relationship, or sequence diagrams to provide a quick overview of how the application works.
 You can use Amazon Q CLI to generate these for you, so lets look at that now.

 From the ">" prompt in Amazon Q CLI session, enter the following prompt: